North Korea official in U.S. for talks on summit, differences remain

 The summit, originally planned for June 12 in Singapore, has been cast in doubt as the two countries - which have technically been at war since the 1950s - test each other’s diplomatic mettle.

-Trump last week called off the summit after North Korea expressed anger at comments by U.S. officials.
+Trump last week called off the summit after North Korea expressed anger at comments by senior U.S. officials.
 But Trump later said he was reconsidering his position and U.S., North Korean and South Korean officials have gone ahead with summit preparations anyway.

 The White House said on Wednesday that negotiations at the demilitarized zone along the border between North and South Korea for the summit were going well and that it expects the historic meeting to take place on June 12.